-HS39/ HS49 Kannada Manasu is for students who speak, read and write Kannada and

-HS39/ HS49 Kannada Kali is for non-Kannada speaking, reading, and writing students.
+HS39/ HS49 Kannada Manasu is for students who speak, read and write Kannada and HS39/ HS49 Kannada Kali is for non-Kannada speaking, reading, and writing students.

 Innovation/ Societal/ Entrepreneurship based Internship: At the End of fourth Semester four - weeks summer internship shall be carried out at industry, State and Central Govt./NGO/MSME, Innovation centre's or incubation centres.
 The internship can be Rural Internship.
 All the students shall have to undergo mandatory internship of 04 weeks during the intervening period of IV & V semesters.
 A Viva-Voce examination (CIE) shall be conducted during V semester and the prescribed credit shall be included in VI semester.
-Internship shall be considered as a head of passing and shall be considered for the award of degree.
+Internship shall be considered for the award of degree.
 Those, who do not take-up/complete the internship shall be declared fail and shall have to complete during subsequent examination after satisfying the internship requirements.
 The in-charge faculty has to monitor the student's internship progress and interact to guide them for the successful completion of the internship.